-The Company's segment information for the three month periods ended March 31, 2018 and 2017 is prepared using the following methodology:
+The Company's segment information for the three month and six month periods ended June 30, 2018 and 2017 is prepared using the following methodology:

-- Revenue and expenses directly associated with each segment are included in determining operating income. - Expenses not directly associated with specific segments are allocated based on the most relevant measures applicable, including headcount, square footage and other factors. - Segment assets are based on those directly associated with each segment, and include an allocation of certain assets relating to various segments, based on the most relevant measures applicable, including headcount, square footage and other factors.
+- · Revenue and expenses directly associated with each segment are included in determining operating income. - Expenses not directly associated with specific segments are allocated based on the most relevant measures applicable, including headcount, square footage and other factors. - Segment assets are based on those directly associated with each segment, and include an allocation of certain assets relating to various segments, based on the most relevant measures applicable, including headcount, square footage and other factors.